-- 2. Select a camera. - 3.
-Turn on Enable. - 4.
-Set the motion detection area. - Click Draw Area or Clear to draw or clear areas.
+- 5. Set the motion detection area. - Click Draw Area or Clear to draw or clear areas.
 The first area is set as full screen by default. - Click Full Screen to set the motion detection area as full screen.
-You can drag on the preview window to draw motion detection areas. - 5.
+You can drag on the preview window to draw motion detection areas. - 6.
 Adjust Sensitivity.
 Sensitivity allows you to calibrate how easily movement could trigger the alarm.
-A higher value results in the more readily to triggers motion detection. - 6.
-Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human body or vehicle.
-Only certain camera models support this function.
+A higher value results in the more readily to triggers motion detection. - 7.
+Optional: Set Target Detection as Human or Vehicle to discard alarms which are not triggered by human or vehicle.